 Just leave the fields blank that you don't want to search

-His focus is the role of major (large igneous province) volcanism in extinction scenarios, and the effects of warming, oceanic oxygen depletion and acidification on marine ecosystems.
-David is a field geologist who has worked in 30 countries and has published on extinctions from 445 million years ago to the present.
+I am interested in the role of major (large igneous province) volcanism in extinction scenarios, and the effects of warming, oceanic oxygen depletion and acidification on marine ecosystems.
+I am a field geologist and love to travel - I've worked in >30 countries and my many tonnes of rock samples have led me to write about extinctions from 445 million years ago to the present.

 |Research Interests||Mass extinctions through Earth history, with particular focus on the role of volcanism, global warming, marine anoxia, and acidification in Earth's greatest catastrophes.|

 |Teaching and Learning||I teach on the BSc Geology and the BSc Geology with Physical Geography degree programmes.

 I am the module leader for: